technologiestiftung/berlin-iot-hub-frontend/README.md

 Clone this repository, then on the root level create a file named `.env` and fill in the required values (see `.env.example` for a reference).

+Currently we are not calling the actual API in dev mode, so the `.env.development` file (that comes with the repository) redirects API calls to our mock service worker.

 Run `npm install` to install all required dependencies and then `npm start` to start developing locally.
 All available script can be found further down.

 ## Structure